The Problem: CSPI

 Read about some of CSPI’s misuse of scientific findings.
 Visit The Center for Science in the Public Interest: Not Scientific and Not in the Public Interest.

-Yet the CSPI has its supporters and defenders.
+Yet the CSPI has its supporters.
+And its defenders.

 A person named Martin at New York University sent the following email.
 Its subject line was “Who Funds You?”
 He mailed it without any salutation or signature.

-I read your diatribe against CSPI and while you can fool the lay public, you cannot fool the scientific community.
+I read your diatribe against CSPI.
+And while you can fool the lay public, you cannot fool the scientific community.
 What you say reveals that you are either very ignorant of what the function of this organization is and/or you are on the payroll of the food industry.
-It is just downright silly to accuse CSPI for not using the scientific method when that is clearly not its purpose.
-It’s purpose is to use the results of studies which indeed use the scientific method to make the case that there are many unhealthy practices in the marketplace that must be addressed and eliminated.
+It is just downright silly to accuse CSPI for not using the scientific method.
+That is clearly not its purpose.
+Its purpose is to use the results of studies which indeed use the scientific method.
+The goal to make the case that there are many unhealthy practices in the marketplace.
+They must be addressed and eliminated.

-Martin’s reading of the page was obviously superficial.
-Clearly posted on the page is the following prominent notice.
+Martin’s reading of the page was superficial.
+Clearly posted on the page is this notice.